Who am I?

 I had a tutorial day with local bead maker Rebecca Weddell in March 2012 and I discovered how to make my own beads; sort of try before you buy, and I absolutely loved it, although I did lose the hairs on the back of my hands!.
-Look at what I made on my portfolio pictures, I think they are rather special.
-Since then I have set up my own glass workshop and am producing some interesting bead designs which are being incorporated into my pieces or being sold individually or as sets to be used by the purchaser in their own designs.
+Look at what I made on my portfolio pictures (under handmade beads section), I think they are rather special.
+Since then I have set up my own lampworking workshop and am producing some interesting bead designs which are being incorporated into my pieces or being sold individually or as sets to be used by the purchaser in their own designs.
 I am really hooked now!

-I have now had a tutorial with leading enameller and silver clay craftswoman, Joy Funnell, working with Silver clay and enamels.
+I recently spent a day with leading enameller and silver clay craftswoman, Joy Funnell, working with Silver clay and enamels.
 That was really good, I enjoyed this enormously (and I wasnt too bad either!) so I am planning to begin silver clay work late in 2014 all being well!